 The 75-inch model in this series receives an 100Hz panel.
 The rest of the range gets most of the goodies from the OLED TVs, including the HCX Pro Intelligent Processor which controls motion, clarity and contrast, plus Local Dimming Intelligent Pro for better backlight control.
 The 43-inch model is exclusive to John Lewis.

-The HX820 is effective the same set (but with the some silver flourishes).
-Panasonic has struck gold yet again with its mid-range offering, with a picture performance best described as cinematic, fine smarts and a good gaming performance.
+The HX820 is effectively the same set (but with the some silver flourishes).
+Regardless, with the HX800 Panasonic has struck gold yet again with its mid-range offering, with a picture performance best described as cinematic, fine smarts and a good gaming performance.

 You don’t get My Home Screen 5 with this model (you still get smart features and access to catch-up TV apps).
 What you do get is Dolby Vision HDR, Dolby Atmos passthrough and Freeview Play.